zgdo-cmd/Zandro-Gene-Ortecio/README.md

-- 🔭 I’m currently looking for entry level jobs
+- 🛡️ I'm in a Cybersecurity field.
-- 🌱 I’m currently learning server side development and cybersecurity stuffs
+- 👨‍💻 Currently developing my hacking skils and knowledge about web applications.
-- 🕸️ I'm also a web developer.
+- 🕸️ I'm also a web developer and web penetration tester.